EDU 3307 (LUOA), EDUC 307 (LUO): Instructional Practices for Differentiated Instruction

 Unit Plan: Differentiated Assignment

-The candidate will add a plan for differentiation to the Lesson Plan created in the previous week.
-Incorporate specific differentiated instruction within the teaching of the concept as well as the practice of it.
-When creating your Class Description/Diversity, ensure that the class (grade level, type of school, number of students, disability categories, placement, and any other relevant data) is clearly described.
+The candidate will add a plan for differentiation to the Lesson Plan created in the previous assignment.
+The candidate incorporates specific differentiated instruction within the teaching of the concept as well as the practice of it.
+The candidate will utilize the provided template to complete the assignment.
+The candidate will complete the first portion of the template, the lesson preparation details, with the details from previous assignment.
+When creating the Class Description/Diversity, the candidate will ensure that the class (grade level, type of school, number of students, disability categories, placement, and any other relevant data) is clearly described.
 It should also include a description of the characteristics of the varying abilities and disabilities.
 The description of the class should have a student who is ESL as well as a disability.
+In the plan for differentiation, the candidate will describe how to differentiate his/her lesson plan to meet the learning needs of the students described in the Diversity portion.
 (CLO: C, E)

 Quizzes (5)

 The candidate will complete 5 quizzes based on assigned textbook readings.
-Students may utilize the textbook or other resources when completing each quiz.
+These quizzes will be completed within McGraw-Hill.
+The candidate may utilize the textbook or other resources when completing each quiz.
 (ET).
 (CLO: A, B C,E)

 *Course specifics are tentative and subject to change each year.
 For the most current information, please refer to the Course Registration Tool.